liumengyuan1997/Med_Unet/README.md

                         Minimum probability value to consider a mask pixel white --scale SCALE, -s SCALE
-                        Scale factor for the input images
+                        Scale factor for the input images --size SIZE, -sz SIZE Width and Height of the images
 ```
 You can specify which model file to use with `--model MODEL.pth`.

+Same as training, by default, the image resizing(preprocessing) option is `size` is [256, 256], which is width and height.
+You can change it to different size as you wish.
+If you want to change the option to scale, you can add `--scale` (1.0 is the max, which can give better results.
+If you want to use less memory, you can set it to 0.5.)

 **Note : Don't forget to change the directory path in train.py based on how you stored the figures.
 Those lines are on 23-25**